jharwell/sierra/docs/src/usage/examples.rst

 This page contains reference examples of SIERRA usage to help you craft your own SIERRA invocation.
 These examples use the SIERRA project plugins from the SIERRA sample project repo: :xref:`SIERRA_SAMPLE_PROJECT`.
-See :ref:`trial` or :ref:`getting-started` for setting up the sample project repository.
+See :ref:`trial` or :ref:`startup` for setting up the sample project repository.

 In all examples: